We have joined forces with six other eastern Melbourne councils to tackle ageism across the region.

 For more information about ageism watch this short video – Imagine a world without ageism from the EveryAGE Counts campaign (narrated by Bryan Brown).

-There are many ways you can get involved and learn more:
+There are many ways you can get involved in tackling ageism and learning more:

 - Watch the above short video – Imagine a world without ageism